Hiidentorni marks the true

 and raw approach for the last decade or so, but this is sometimes hit-and-miss.
 The sound here isn't on the level of an old

 Moonblood rehearsal, but it could have been tweaked a bit.

-the early '90s Black Metal scene are on display, as usual.
+in the early '90s black metal scene are on display, as usual.
 However, this record does seem to be lacking the eerily haunting

 riffs that characterized Envaatnags Eflos Solf Esgantaavne and Sanojesi Äärelle.
 The songwriting is solid and